The Hot Response Culture (Why Reason & Compassion Should Prevail)

 Revolutions, it is said, eat their own young.
 Leaders or would-be leaders of highly flammable rebellions often later find themselves rebelled against.
 They are burned by the very fire they set alight.

 Why is this?
-Because shouting loudly, or issuing threats, provides catharsis only for the shouters.
+Because shouting, or issuing threats, provides catharsis only for the shouters.
 With even the most righteous of causes, such as the struggle against racism and the need to seek a common understanding on gender, being loud on its own does nothing to convince others that ideas have merit in themselves.